Black-Box Detection of Language Model Watermarks: Experimental Evaluation

 \subsection{Main Experiments: Detecting Watermarking Schemes}

-We perform our main set of experiments to verify the effectiveness of our tests introduced in ~\cref{ssec:method:kgw,ssec:method:stanford,ssec:method:unbiased} in detecting watermarking schemes in realistic scenarios.
+We perform our main set of experiments to verify the effectiveness of the tests introduced in ~\cref{ssec:method:kgw,ssec:method:stanford,ssec:method:unbiased} in detecting watermarking schemes in realistic scenarios.

-\paragraph{Experimental setup} We run all our tests on five different models (\textsc{Mistral-7B}, \textsc{Llama2-7B}, \textsc{-13B}, and \textsc{-70B}, and \textsc{Llama3-8B}), in eleven different scenarios.
-We here present results of a subset of those, and defer the rest to \cref{app:moreresults}.
+\paragraph{Experimental setup} We run all our tests on seven different instruction fine-tuned models (\textsc{Mistral-7B}, \textsc{Llama2-7B}, \textsc{-13B}, and \textsc{-70B}, \textsc{Llama3-8B}, \textsc{Yi1.5-9B} and \textsc{Qwen2-7B}), in eleven different scenarios.
+We here present results of a subset of those, and defer the rest as well as additional metrics to \cref{app:moreresults:extended}.
 In each scenario, each model is either unwatermarked (where we vary the temperature) or watermarked with a certain scheme from the three main families (where we vary the particular scheme and its parameters).
 If our tests are reliable, we expect to see low p-values only when the model is watermarked exactly with the scheme family that we are testing for.

-For Red-Green tests, we set $N=10,M=9,r=1.96$, a different $\Sigma$ per model based on the first $Q1$ samples, use $100$ samples to estimate the probabilities, and use $10000$ permutations in the test.
-For Fixed-Sampling tests, we use $n=1000$ queries and set $t=50$.
+For Red-Green tests, we set $N_1=10,N_1=9,r=1.96$, a different $\Sigma$ per model based on the first $Q1$ samples, use $100$ samples to estimate the probabilities, and use $10000$ permutations in the test. \reb{We randomly sample a set of $5$ watermark keys and execute $5$ independent repetitions of the entire experiment, each time using exactly $1$ of those $5$ keys.} For Fixed-Sampling tests, we use $n=1000$ queries and set $t=50$.
 For Cache-Augmented tests, we use $Q1=Q2=75$ and assume the cache is cleared between queries in the second phase.